Skip to main content

 Exit Completion

 Once the exit is finalized, you receive official documentation confirming your release from all timeshare obligations.
-This is your proof of freedom.

 5Costs and Timeline